 Kampot is nature-oriented with many of the best things to do centring around the river; activities such as SUP, kayaking and playing at the waterparks are favourite ways to spend time in Kampot.

-✍ For the top things to do in Kampot, check out my Top 7 Things to do in Kampot (coming soon).
+✍ For more on what to see and do in Kampot, check out my Top 10 Things to do in Kampot.

 One of the best ways to experience river life is to get out in a kayak.
 Some of the riverside resorts offer free kayaks to guests, or if you’re staying in town you can rent them for $5/hour (Retro Kampot Guesthouse* is a great location to rent a kayak from).